Monica-Rajendirakumar/Intrusion-detection-system/README.md

 - This ML project testing video has been givin in github download it and watch.

 ## 📫 Contact
-Developed with 💻 by Chandru Ganesh :
+Developed with 💻 by Monica Rajendirakumar :
 - 📧 Mail: monilaks2058@gmail.com.
 - 🔗 GitHub: Monica-Rajendirakumar.